 The IRFC publishes rigorous and original research related to protection of financial consumers.
-IRFCs shall be published twice a year, in April and in October.
+IRFCs shall be published twice a year.
 Papers submissions shall be accepted throughout the year.
 Editorial Board will evaluate manuscripts in terms of research contribution to the field and paper’s quality.
 Research area includes but is not limited to the following topics:

 Protection for financial consumers